LetItGo90/LetItGo90.github.io/_posts/2026-05-15-azure-iac-security-with-cspm.md

 date: 2026-05-15
 categories: [Azure, Security]
 tags: [azure, terraform, cspm, prowler, cloud-custodian, logic-apps, devsecops]
+render_with_liquid: false
 ---

 I've been trying to build as much projects/lab's as possible.
 I've been super interested in transiting into a more cloud sec focused role and i've got all the fancy certs.
 So I thought its time to buidl stuff.
-I've done several simialr projects to this before , here: https://github.com/LetItGo90/Azure-Vulnerability-Scanning-Compliance-Platform, https://github.com/LetItGo90/az_auth_project, and her ehttps://github.com/LetItGo90/Azure-Secure-Landing-Zone-Homelab-Project/.
+I've done several simialr projects to this before , here: [Azure Vulnerability Scanning](https://github.com/LetItGo90/Azure-Vulnerability-Scanning-Compliance-Platform), [az_auth_project](https://github.com/LetItGo90/az_auth_project), and [Azure Secure Landing Zone](https://github.com/LetItGo90/Azure-Secure-Landing-Zone-Homelab-Project/).
 In this one I wanted to try and combine elements of them and expand on them.
-IAAC skills take a lot of muscle memory to remeber, what to do and why.
+Iaac skills take a lot of muscle memory to remeber, what to do and why.

 The repo is here if you want to follow along: [LetItGo90/Azure-Cloud-Security-Platform](https://github.com/LetItGo90/Azure-Cloud-Security-Platform)